google-site-verification: googlec7193c3de77668c9.html

 Their findings are published in the journal Advanced Science.

-In the new study, scientists first showed that -resistant ovarian cancer cells and tumors are rich in cholesterol due to an increased uptake of it.
+In the new study, scientists first showed that chemotherapy-resistant ovarian cancer cells and tumors are rich in cholesterol due to an increased uptake of it.
 They then deployed a synthetic nanoparticle that appeared to the cancer cells as a natural one rich in cholesterol.

 But when the cancer cells bound the fake particle, the mimic actually blocked cholesterol uptake.
 Additionally, the scientists showed that reducing cholesterol tricked the cancer cells down a cell death pathway.
 Treatment with the nanoparticle reduced ovarian tumor growth by more than 50% in human cells and animal models.